Largest Bulgarian party clears way for new government

 The Socialists have promised to maintain fiscal discipline but also to create jobs, keep down electricity costs - which provoked the February demonstrations - and help the poorest pay their bills.

-The proposal looks set to win parliament's support because only a simple majority of the MPs registered for the vote is needed.
-That means it will be approved - possibly as soon as Tuesday - if some of Attack's 23 deputies boycott the vote, as they did for election of a new speaker.
+The Socialist proposal looks set to win parliament's support because only a simple majority of the MPs registered for the vote is needed.
+That means it will be approved if some of Attack's 23 deputies boycott the vote, as they did for election of a new speaker.

-"The so-called 'Oresharski Plan' is much more of a brand aimed at calming people down than a real plan with concrete policies," said Petar Ganev, an economic analyst with the Sofia-based Institute for Market Economics.
+"It would be a huge surprise if the Socialists and the MRF party fail to form a cabinet," said Sofia University political analyst Rumiana Kolarova.

-"Still, it takes a serious commitment to keep the currency peg to the euro and the fiscal stability.
-This is a good signal to investors."
+"This cabinet will survive at least one year, as it will set itself minimalist, anti-crisis measures that are not so difficult to achieve."

 (Additional reporting by Tsvetelia Tsolova; editing by Andrew Roche)